It’s been a whole month since I left the world of football governance and officially launched as a freelance writer.

-It has been a month full of learning, gaining new clients, and working hard to get my freelance career off the ground.
+That’s a whole month of learning, onboarding new clients, and working hard to get my freelance career off the ground.

 My working days are varied, and dare I say it, fun!
 I have loved getting those creative juices flowing again.
 I am enjoying working on multiple projects at any one time.
 No two days are the same, which suits me down to the ground.
-One day I could be ghostwriting an eBook, the next, working on a newsletter for a grassroots football club, or the next I could be listening to podcasts, pulling out quotes ready to be used in future social media posts.
+One day, I could be ghostwriting an eBook, the next, working on a newsletter for a grassroots football club.

 I feel less stressed, I have more energy, and I currently have my work-life balance in a much better place.

-Being a newbie in the world of freelance writing, it would be a little premature of me to sit here and write a list of do’s and don’ts for first time freelance writers (although I have no doubt there will be a future post containing something along these lines).
-I would, however, like to share with you some of my early learnings.
+Being a newbie in the world of freelance writing, I thought I would share some of my early learnings.
 A lot of these are common sense when you think about them.
-My biggest issue was that I hadn’t thought of them until I actually started freelancing, and if I can stop other budding freelancers from making the same rookie errors, then hooray ๐Ÿ˜!
+My biggest issue was that I hadn’t thought of any of them until I actually started freelancing.
+If I can stop other budding freelancers from making the same rookie errors, then hooray 😁!

-So here we go, the 5 most important things I have learnt about being freelance so far:
+So here we go, the 5 most important things I’ve learnt about being freelance so far:

 1. Create a Network

-I had over 14 years worth of connections when I left the world of football.
-Despite having had since August last year to start networking in the world of freelance writing, I did diddlysquat about it.
-I had a few people try to help me here and there, but because my head was still very much in the day job and, I still wasn’t 100% sure whether I was going to throw myself headfirst into freelancing, I failed to be pro-active in my approach to networking.
-I joined a couple of Facebook groups which specialised in freelancing, but I found myself forgetting to look at them.
+I had over 14 years’ worth of connections when I left the world of football.
+I knew that to make it as a freelancer, I would have to expand my connections outside of football.
+A few people offered to help me, but my head was still very much in the day job.
+And I still wasn’t 100% sure whether I was going to throw myself headfirst into freelancing, or if I was going to do it part-time.

-I am not telling you this because I have mastered this particular piece of learning.
-I’m telling you this because I am crap at it and I need to find a way to motivate myself to make improvements to my network.
-Whenever I write something in a blog post, it seems to force me to crack on with it.
+I am not telling you this because I have mastered networking.
+I’m telling you this because I have been crap at it, and I to motivate myself to make improvements.* Whenever I write something in a blog post, it seems to force me to crack on with it.
 So here’s hoping that I give myself a good kick up the backside, and start to put some time aside each week to carve out a network with fellow creatives.
 If by any chance you find yourself reading this, and you are a freelancer, let me know!
 It would be great to hear from you.

 2. Set Some Money Aside for CPD

-I have to admit, Continuous Professional Development (CPD) was not something I had even thought about as I headed into my new career.
+I hadn’t thought about Professional Development as I headed into my new career.
 It’s not that I thought I knew everything about my chosen career, it just literally hadn’t crossed my mind.
 It wasn’t until my professional coach brought it up at our one-to-one session last week that it dawned on me.

 CPD generally doesn’t come cheap.
 I wondered how I was going to afford to do any CPD when I hadn’t banked on making a profit this year.
 I also no longer had a company employing me who would be able to financially contribute towards it.